Cameo Celebrity App: Will Birthday Wishes From Snoop Dogg Mean A Big Investor Payday?

 'Tiger King' activist brought in $100,000 in one week

 Cameo pockets 25% of every video purchase.
-Still, Gallanis says, some stars make enough videos to earn five-figure fees a month.
+Still, Gallanis says, some stars make enough videos to pull in six-figure sums a month.

 Carole Baskin, from the hit Netflix show Tiger King, is cranking out hundreds of $199 videos a day, pulling in $100,000 in just a single week, Gallanis said.